NZMSA/2021-Phase-2/2. Backend/Docs/7-implement-graphql-mutations.md

 ## Summary

 In this part, we learned how to mutate data in our database using mutations.
 In here we cover adding new data and updating existing data.
-We cover how to define mutation inputs when dealing with different mutations.
+We cover howuit s to define mutation inputs when dealing with different mutations.

 [**<< Part #8 - GitHub Oauth & Authorisation >>**](8-setup-github-oauth-and-authorisation.md)